airathalca/Tubes-3-IF2230-OS/README.md

 7. ls
 8. mv
 9. mkdir
-10. execute program locally & globally
+10. execute a program locally and globally
-11. multiple program with and without message passing
+11. multiple program execution with and without message passing

 ## Setup